 - After you’ve set it on a surface to cool, thump it with a fingertip and listen to the hollow sound.
 It takes experience, but the less muddy or wet the sound is, the more done the loaf is.
 Also, if you have onlookers, thumping it will seem properly badass.

-- I generally don’t even try to tip the loaf out of the baking dish until it’s been out of the oven for 15 minutes.
+- I don’t even try to tip the loaf out of the baking dish until it’s been out of the oven for at least 15 minutes.
+Long enough that I can pick up and firmly grip the dish with my bare hands.

 - If the loaf won’t release and pop out, it means you possibly could have used more lube. *ahem* Leave it for a while so it contracts and that might break its contact with the dish.
-If it’s still stubborn use an ordinary table knife between the pan and the loaf all the way around the sides and gently rock it to see if the place that’s sticking will crack without further violence.
+If it’s still stubborn use the non-cutting edge of an ordinary table knife between the pan and the loaf all the way around the sides.
+Gently rock it to see if the place that’s sticking will crack without further violence.

-Last resort, let it cool completely, then turn the dish fully upside down, grip it firmly, and start shaking.
+- Last resort: Turn the dish fully upside down, grip it firmly, and start shaking.
 Trust me, even if at this point it tears, it’s still perfectly edible.

 - As tempting as fresh, hot bread is, until the loaf has cooled down a bit, it’s really soft, so hard to cut without also crushing.
 Give it 30-45 minutes at least.
 I’ll admit the very first time I made it I burned my fingertips trying to cut a slice for, uh, quality control purposes.